-In fact, the single most effective nutrient of all, that resensitises the insulin receptor is high dose chromium.
-I won't go into this here as I’ve done it comprehensively in my evidence about chromium report.
+In fact, the single most effective nutrient of all, that resensitises the Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. receptor is high dose What it does: Helps balance blood sugar, normalise hunger and reduce cravings, improves lifespan, helps protect cells, essential for heart function.
+Deficiency Signs: Excessive or….
+I won’t go into this here as I’ve done it comprehensively in my evidence about chromium report.
 I recommend everyone with diabetes be given 3x200mcg chromium supplements a day, reducing to 1x 200mcg when blood sugar is consistently below 6.
 There’s 29 studies showing this to work – and even better if taken with cinnamon with Cinnulin® being the cinnamon extract that works best.

 The following additional nutrients help to reverse your risk of diabetes or to reduce your risk if you have metabolic syndrome:

-One study in India gave people with diabetes either 500mg or 1,000mg of vitamin C. Only those taking the higher amount had a significant decrease in both their blood sugar levels and glycosylated haemoglobin, as well as triglycerides and cholesterol.2
+One study in India gave people with diabetes either 500mg or 1,000mg of vitamin C. Only those taking the higher amount had a significant decrease in both their blood sugar levels and glycosylated Haemoglobin is the protein that is found in red blood cells.
+It contains iron and is responsible for carrying oxygen from the lungs to the…, as well as triglycerides and cholesterol.2

 Although most people think of oranges and other citrus fruits as being the highest sources of vitamin C, there’s actually more in greens such as broccoli.
 A review of six studies, published in the British Medical Journal, found that an intake equivalent to 100g (31⁄2oz) a day– roughly a serving – of dark green leafy vegetables, such as broccoli, spinach, cabbage and cauliflower, cut diabetes risk by 14 per cent.3 These foods also help your liver to detoxify, because they are high in glucosinolates.